 South Carolina | SC Picture Project | York County Photos | York County Courthouse

-The York County Courthouse, located at 2 South Congress Street in downtown York, was constructed in 1914 and designed by the prominent architect William Augustus Edwards.
+The York County Courthouse, located at 2 South Congress Street in downtown York, was designed by the prominent architect William Augustus Edwards.
 Edwards, a Darlington native, also designed five other South Carolina county courthouses: the Abbeville County Courthouse, the Lee County Courthouse, the Dillon County Courthouse, the Calhoun County Courthouse, and the Jasper County Courthouse.

 The York County Courthouse is listed in the National Historic Register, which notes the following architectural details: